Vision Systems

 Although it is possible to use manual inspections instead of a vision inspection system, there is plenty of discourse about why this isn’t ideal – starting with the fact that modern machines are highly automated and move products quickly down the production line.
 Adding a vision inspection system to the production line instead of relying on a technician allows the production line to run at speed without compromising inspection quality.

-Beyond the pure speed of production being a deterrent for opting for a vision inspection system instead of manual inspections, the technology within vision inspection systems cannot be beat by humans.
-Vision inspection systems have evolved significantly since their introduction in the 1960s when there was barely black-and-white contrast.
+Beyond the pure speed of production being a deterrent for opting for a vision inspection system instead of manual inspections, the technology within vision inspection systems cannot be beaten by humans.
+Vision inspection systems have evolved significantly since their introduction in the 1960s, when there was barely black-and-white contrast.

 Now, vision inspection systems have high resolution, color imaging, multiple lenses, and 3D scanning ability.
-Vision inspection systems see beyond the naked eye and capture minute contaminants, flaws, defects, and measuring errors that are incomprehensible to a human's sight.
+Vision inspection systems see beyond the naked eye and capture minute contaminants, flaws, defects, and measuring errors that are incomprehensible to the human eye.
 This intelligent technology makes quality control and product safety more precise.

 Types of Vision Inspection